 This photo shows how the light picks up the axe marks which makes for a beautiful texture and brings life to the surface of the obelisk.

 In contrast, a flat machine-made surface would be lifeless and lacking in interest.

 07701 027 042

-I have begun carving the sweet chestnut obelsik that will be situated in the St Michaels Hurst development in Bishop's Stortford.
-Please see the dedicted page on my website, ij the work tab.
+I have completed carving the sweet chestnut obelsik and it has now been installed at St Michaels Hurst development in Bishop's Stortford.
+Please see the dedicted page on my website in the work tab.

 To celebrate the 100th anniversary of the founding of Welwyn Garden City, the sculptor Ben Twiston-Davies is casting 7ft tall a bronze statue of Ebenzer Howard.
 I have been asked to design and carve an inscription around the base of the statue.
 Work has begun on the design; watch this space for updates on my progress!

 I will be attending the following events, demonstrating letter carving and selling my work: